-- A. If a household marks "no change" on the Interim Report form, the report is considered complete. - B. In order to determine eligibility for the second (2nd) half of the household's certification period, the household must provide the following verification: - 1.
-Changes of more than fifty dollars (\$50.00) in unearned income (excluding changes in public assistance or general assistance programs); - 2.
-Changes in the source of income; - 3.
-Changes in either: - a.
+- A. If a household marks "no change" on the Interim Report form, the report is considered complete. - B. In order to determine eligibility for the second half of the household's certification period, the household must provide the following verification:

+- 1. changes of more than \$50 in unearned income (excluding changes in public assistance or general assistance programs); - 2. changes in the source of income; - 3. changes in either: - a.
 The wage rate, salary, or full-time or part-time employment status; or - b.
-The monthly earned income (including but not limited to rental income, room and board income, daycare income, and business income) if the difference is greater than one hundred dollars (\$100.00) from the amount used to calculate benefits: - 4.
-Changes in household composition; - 5.
-Changes in residence and resulting changes in shelter costs, including changes in subsidized housing; - 6.
-Changes in legally obligated child support payments; - 7.
-Acquisition of a non-excludable vehicle; and - 8.
-Verification of Resources is required as follows, based on program limits: - a.
-RIW Over three thousand dollars (\$3,000.00) and up to five thousand dollars (\$5,000.00).
-Resources less than three thousand dollars (\$3,000.00) can be self-attested to as long as there is no questionable discrepancy.

-- b.
-SNAP up to two thousand dollars (\$2,000.00) for SNAP or three thousand dollars (\$3,000.00) if the SNAP household includes a member who is age sixty (60) or over, or is disabled. - C. If verification of changes in earned or unearned income is not provided, benefits shall be terminated. - D. If the household fails to provide sufficient information or verification regarding a deductible expense (dependent care for a child, an elderly or disabled adult, or reported expenses for the household) the following applies: - 1.
-A request for the missing documentation is sent to the household; - 2.
-If the household does not respond within the ten (10) day timeframe with the required documentation to support the change, the case continues to be processed using the existing verified deductions in the case record, for the certification period under review, to calculate benefits. - E. Reports of a decrease in a deduction are changed without required verification.
+The monthly earned income (including but not limited to rental income, room and board income, daycare income, and business income) if the difference is greater than one hundred dollars (\$100) from the amount used to calculate benefits: - 4. changes in household composition; - 5. changes in residence and resulting changes in shelter costs, including changes in subsidized housing; - 6. changes in legally obligated child support payments; - 7. acquisition of a non-excludable vehicle; and - 8. resources that reach one thousand dollars (\$1,000) for RIW (two thousand dollars (\$2,000) for SNAP or three thousand dollars (\$3,000) if the SNAP household includes a member who is age sixty (60) or over, or is disabled). - C. If verification of changes in earned or unearned income is not provided, benefits shall be terminated. - D. If the household fails to provide sufficient information or verification regarding a deductible expense (dependent care for a child, an elderly or disabled adult, or reported expenses for the household) the following applies: - 1. a request for the missing documentation is sent to the household; - 2. if the household does not respond within the ten (10) day timeframe with the required documentation to support the change, the case continues to be processed using the existing verified deductions in the case record, for the certification period under review, to calculate benefits. - E. Reports of a decrease in a deduction are changed without required verification.